Home / How / How to Dispose of Small Appliances (Without Harming the Planet)

 Table of Contents

 Getting rid of old gadgets and devices around the house can feel overwhelming.
-But knowing how to dispose of small appliances properly doesn’t have to be complicated.
+But knowing how to dispose of small appliances doesn’t have to be complicated.
 Whether it’s a toaster, blender, or handheld vacuum, each item has a safe and responsible path for disposal.

 In this guide, we’ll show you practical methods, step-by-step preparation tips, and clever tricks to save time and money, so you can get rid of old appliances efficiently while protecting the environment.
 By the end, you’ll have everything you need to handle your small appliance disposal confidently.